ANXS/postgresql/molecule/README.md

 * Install a couple of packages that Jeff Geerling did not install in his container images, that we need in order to test the role properly

-Manual execution of the molecule tests with the distro of your liking:
+Manual execution of the molecule tests with the distro of your liking.
+Examples:

 ```
+MOLECULE_DISTRO=centos8 molecule converge
+MOLECULE_DISTRO=debian10 molecule converge
-MOLECULE_DISTRO=ubuntu1804 molecule converge
+MOLECULE_DISTRO=ubuntu2004 molecule converge
 ```

 The main file ./molecule/default/molecule.yml sets up versions to test from 9.6 to 13.